 New Bern NC

-experts in the New Bern and Oriental areas.
+experts in New Bern and the surrounding areas.

 Click Here to view NC Flood Maps

 Insurance Program, (NFIP), is administered by the Federal Emergency

 Management Agency, (FEMA).
 This program makes federally backed flood

 insurance available in communities that adopt and enforce floodplain

 management ordinances to reduce future losses.
 Currently more than 4

 Program the definition of a flood is when a land mass that is normally